 Education is very important in Washington County and the county is served well by many educational assets.
-Three colleges, one private high school, two vocational centers and fifteen public schools are located in Washington County.
+Three colleges, two vocational centers, one private, K-12 school, and fifteen public schools are located in Washington County.

-The Washington County School System utilizes its own long-range facilities plan developed to assist the system in fulfillin its mission.
+The Washington County School System utilizes its own long-range facilities plan developed to assist the system in fulfilling its mission.
 Cycles have been developed for replacing and/or refurbishing buildings.
 Special consideration has been given to having buildings that are well maintained, safe and handicap accessible.
 Audits are conducted annually to provide safe environments for students and employees.